Navigation auf uzh.ch

 Leonard Bloomfield's book Language (1933) is more than just an introduction to linguistics, it is a classic and "by far the most widely used and the most widely quoted linguistic textbook that has ever appeared" (McCawley).
 The book is a must, an obligatory reference even almost a century after its first publication.
 Of course, several of its aspects are outdated, but it still remains a work every linguist should have read at least once in the lifetime.

-We propose a one-semester lecture course, with seven units and discussion of selected chapters every two weeks.
-The course will begin in the first week of the fall semester.
+We propose a one-semester lecture course, with seven units and the discussion of selected chapters.
+The course will begin in October.
 Participants should read the introduction by C.F.
 Hockett and the first chapter before the first meeting.
+To give us an idea of who is joining we appreciate a short heads-up via email (info@linguistik.uzh.ch), of course you can also drop by without registration.

 Details: Depending on the participants, the course will be held in English or German.
 Contact us if you have any further questions.